Webezy-io/webezyio/README.md

     WebezyConfig config = 5;
 }
 ```
-> __Note:__ See how we utulized protobuffers as main serialization and desrialization in our CLI and core modules
+> __Note__ See how we utulized protobuffers as main serialization and desrialization in our CLI and core modules

 This Json document mainly connsist of 4 components: